Muyal-Jub/jub-ai/Readme.md

 - _data_map_ contains an object with the information of the dataset to process.
 Following this example, the dataset _pollutants_1986-2022.csv_ belongs to the user 300d03efcac4bab98d04af639dba337d5350ebd955fa39b4912376f7715a9fc6 in the Examples folder

   The dataset must be previously uploaded to the platform.
-Below are the available ways up to this version of xel to provide a dataset
+Below are the available ways up to this version of jun ai to provide a dataset

   + **Upload it as a file**.
 Dataset can be send to the mesh as _multipart/form-data_ to the path /UploadDataset.
 In addition to the file, information must be provided for storage in the lake, such as the user identifier and the catalog (or workspace) where it will be stored, this is done as follows: